Nicarao people: Spanish conquest

 This set the stage for the Spanish conquest of Nicaragua in 1524 CE, when Nicaragua was invaded on all sides by several Spanish forces, each led by a conquistador.
 González Dávila was authorized by royal decree to invade from the Caribbean coast of Honduras.
 Francisco Hernández de Córdoba at the command of the governor of Panama invaded from Costa Rica.
 Pedro de Alvarado at the command of Hernán Cortés, came from Guatemala through San Salvador and Honduras.
 By 1525 all of the Nahua chiefdoms in western Nicaragua had fallen to the Spanish.

-Ultimately the conquest of Nicanahuac was swift due to the tribal divisions within Nicarao society, in stark contrast to their Pipil kin who were unified under the Kuskatan confederation, and as a result, lasted much longer against the conquistadors which fell in 1528.
+Ultimately the conquest of Nicanahuac was swift due to the political divisions within Nicarao society, in stark contrast to their Pipil kin who were unified under the Kuskatan confederation, and as a result, lasted much longer against the conquistadors which fell in 1528.
 After Spanish conquest, Nahua society in western Nicaragua came to a tragic end.
 The Nicarao suffered a devastating demographic and societal collapse from a combination of disease, war against the Spanish and their Tlaxcalteca allies, and being sold into slavery.
 The remaining Nahuas were subjected to Spanish rule, forcibly baptized to Catholicism, and were hispanicized both culturally and through intermarriage with Spaniards.

 Nahua-Chorotega alliance

 Despite the enmity between the Nahuas and Chorotegas, Macuilmiquiztli and Diriangén made peace and agreed to team up against the Spanish and Tlaxcaltecas.
 This formed a triumvirate-style alliance between chiefs Macuilmiquiztli, Diriangén, and Wemak, all of whom fought together against the invaders with the military forces of their chiefdoms.

 Francisco Hernández de Córdoba fought directly against the alliance, and by 1525 the alliance had completely collapsed.
 Diriangén escaped the Spanish onslaught and eventually died between 1527-1529, Wemak was captured and executed in 1525 after the last of his Kakawateca forces were annihilated by the conquistadors and Tlaxcaltecas, and the fall of Kwawkapolkan in 1525 finalized their defeat.

 Macuilmiquiztli and Diriangén remain popular figures in Nicaraguan nationalism and anti-imperialism, and are symbols of Indigenous resistance.
 In addition, the National Assembly of Nicaragua declared the two Indigenous leaders as national heroes.
-Furthermore, their alliance highlights a powerful lesson in teamwork between enemies who united their forces to oppose a much greater threat.